 BMSBs feed on host plants by piercing the skin and consuming the juices within; the signs of stink bug feeding appear as "necrotic" or dead spots on the surface.
 They've become a significant agricultural pest in the mid-Atlantic region, and other areas could see similar effects if the BMSB’s range continues to expand.
 A wide variety of plants are known food sources for BMSBs, including ornamental trees and shrubs; fruit crops like peaches, apples, grapes, and pears; vegetable crops like green beans and asparagus; and soybeans and corn.

-Zebra Mussels: Zebra mussels and quagga mussels are virtually identical, both physically and behaviorally.
+Zebra mussels and quagga mussels are virtually identical, both physically and behaviorally.
 Originally from Eastern Europe, these tiny trespassers were picked up in the ballast water of ocean-going ships and brought to the Great Lakes in the 1980s.
 They spread dramatically, outcompeting native species for food and habitat, and by 1990, zebra mussels and quagga mussels had infested all of the Great Lakes.
 Now both quagga mussels and zebra mussels have spread to 29 states by hitching rides on boats moving between the Great Lakes and Mississippi River Basins.
 Artificial channels like the Chicago Area Waterways System facilitate their spread.
-These man-made channels act like super-highways and are also a pathway for Asian carp, which are currently spreading towards the Great Lakes.
+These man-made channels act like super-highways and are also a pathway for invasive carp, which are currently spreading towards the Great Lakes.